manish-kumar830/text_encrypter_decrypter/README.md

 # Text Encrypter Decrypter

 This tool is made using python programming language.
-This is basic password encrypter decrypter
+This is basic password encrypter decrypter.

 # Demo